Almost sure asymptotics for Riemannian random waves: Salem--Zygmund CLT for Riemannian random waves

 In particular, for a fixed $t\in\R^p$ and $v\in \R^p$, this proves the convergence in distribution of $N_\lambda(v,t)$ towards $N_\infty(v,t)$, almost surely with respect to the probability $\PP_a$.
 Note that Theorem \ref{thm0} states that the convergence holds almost surely under $\PP_a$, simultaneously for all $t\in\R^d$ and $v\in K^p$, and thus requires the inversion of quantifiers.
 We deal with this issue in Theorem \ref{thm10} at the end of Section \ref{sec.clt}, which makes explicit the dependence of $C(\omega,v,t)$ in Equation \eqref{eq:38} with respect to $v$ and $t$. \jump \begin{proof}[Proof of Theorem \ref{thm1}] Define

 By triangular inequality, we have

 Using the $1-$Lipschitz regularity of $x \mapsto e^{-x}$, we then get

 The last term in Equation \eqref{eq.delta0} can be evaluated as follows.
-The following direct computation is done is the large band regime with limit kernel $\mathcal{B}_d$, but it remain true in the monochromatic regime with limit kernel $\mathcal{S}_d$.
+The following direct computation is done is the large band regime with limit kernel $\mathcal{B}_d$, but it remain true in the small band regime with limit kernel $\mathcal{S}_d$.
 We have first

 Using Weyl law and the fact that $v$ lives in a compact set, we obtain